HenryLange/fantasy-nhl-optimizer/_posts/2025-09-12-week-one-and-a-half.md

 ### Time on Ice vs Points (All Players)
 ![TOI vs Points]({{ site.baseurl }}/assets/images/TOI_vs_Points.png)

 Lastly, for players, I wanted to see if there was a correlation between the time on ice a player gets and the points they have.
-The first challenge I ran into, was the **"time on ice"** stat was listed as some number like **"1641:21,"** and this colon didn't allow for a visual right away.
+The first challenge I ran into was that the **" time on ice"** stat was listed as some number like **"1641:21,"** and this colon didn't allow for a visual right away.
 I had to solve this by separating this column into two, one called mins and one called sec.
-I then did a little math with that to get a new column that was some amount of minutes like **"1641.34567"** that could be used.
+I then did a little math with that to get a new column that was some amount of minutes, like **"1641.34567"** that could be used.
 I did that, then I made the plot seen above.
 However, as seen with the line of points at the bottom of the plot, there were some players that had over 3000 minutes and a very small amount of points.
 How is this possible?
 It turns out that goalies were actually included in my dataset.
 I fixed this, as shown below.

 ---